wiryls/cube-collection/README.md

 If you want to add custom levels:

 1. Create a TOML file like the one above.
-2. Add you custom level files into `./cube-collection/assets/level/`.
+2. Add your custom level files into `./cube-collection/assets/level/`.
 3. Add file name into `name_list` of `./cube-collection/assets/level/index.toml`.

 ## License

-This repository use two licenses:
+This repository uses two licenses:

 - `./cube-core` is under **LGPL 3.0**, and
 - `./cube-collection` uses **MIT** license.

 ## Known issues